Paula Croxson (Group leader)

 Lauren Friedman is Deputy Editor, Health at Consumer Reports and an adjunct lecturer at the CUNY Graduate School of Journalism.

-Stefano Ghirlanda is a Professor of Psychology at CUNY.
+Stefano Ghirlanda is a Professor of Psychology at Brooklyn College, CUNY.
+He develops computational models of animal behavior and of human cultural dynamics.

 Celia Gorman is Associate Editor, Multimedia, IEEE Spectrum.